Earliest Signals

 📄 Showing pre-computed example results.
 Live search connecting…

-NDIC wellfiles, orders, and case filings analyzed daily for operational signals.
-Search by operator, activity, or topic — e.g. "Hess pooling order" or "Devon completion Williams County."
+Search NDIC filings by operator, activity, or topic to surface the right filing before opening the source PDF — e.g. "Hess pooling order" or "Devon completion Williams County."

 Filings indexed and analyzed daily.